General Preparation Instructions

 - Maximum Number of Figures and Figure Legends: 8

 - Manuscript should be typed double-spaced, including title page, abstract, text, references, tables, and figure legends.
-Text should only appear on one side of the page.
 The acceptable format is Word.

 - Leave a 1-inch margin on all sides.
 Do not use justified margins.